 (7)A Minister of the Crown who is proposing to lay a draft as mentioned in subsection (5) must -

-(a)provide a copy of the draft to the relevant Northern Ireland department, and
+(a)provide a copy of the draft to the relevant Northern Ireland department, and explain any decision to lay a draft without the consent of the Assembly).

 (b)inform the Presiding Officer that a copy has been so provided.